Sw24Softwares/StarkeVerben/README.md

 ## Translation
 As it is an application for an educational purpose, we want to reach a large number of people.
 Thus if you speak a language which is not available in our app, your help is welcome.
 [Here](https://hosted.weblate.org/projects/starke-verben) is the Weblate page where you can translate the application.

-You can contact us for help via [Gitter](https://gitter.im/Sw24Softwares/StarkeVerben).

 For other contribution, please see [this](https://github.com/Sw24Softwares/StarkeVerben/blob/master/CONTRIBUTING.md).